Can’t find what you’re looking for? Contact the office on 01603767101 or firstname.lastname@example.org

 Have you asked the neighbours? – get witness statements if you can.

-There may be perfectly logical explanations for why a tenant appears to abandon, though not for why they don’t inform their landlord, but in these circumstances the tenant has a right to return – he still has a tenancy:
+There may be perfectly logical explanations for why a tenant appears to abandon, though not for why they don’t inform their landlord, but in these circumstances the tenant has a right to return – they still have a tenancy:

 Not only is illegal eviction a criminal offence, the landlord can find themselves at the receiving end of a claim for civil damages.